 In the Shadow of the Highway: Robert Moses’ Expressway and the Battle for Downtown

-The NYC Department of Records and Information Services' Municipal Archives presents an exhibit in collaboration with Below the Grid Lab and the Asian/Pacific/American Institute at NYU entitled In the Shadow of the Highway: Robert Moses’ Expressway and the Battle for Downtown.
+The NYC Department of Records and Information Services' Municipal Archives presents an exhibit in collaboration with Below the Grid Lab, the Asian/Pacific/American Institute at NYU, and Darryl Montgomery/s6k Media entitled In the Shadow of the Highway: Robert Moses’ Expressway and the Battle for Downtown.

 The Lower Manhattan Expressway (LOMEX) was first proposed in 1929 as a small part of a plan to build highways throughout the region, then included in a 1941 National Defense proposal drafted by Robert Moses, it was envisioned as a key connection between Long Island and the interstate system.
 This 10-lane expressway, would cut across the heart of Lower Manhattan and stretched from the Williamsburg and Manhattan Bridges to the Holland Tunnel, rising over Broome Street.

 In 1962, the NYC Board of Estimate decided not to relocate neighborhood residents to build LOMEX.
 The expressway was ultimately de-mapped in 1969 due to activism and advocacy on the part of neighborhood residents.